 Situations involving children are among the most sensitive dealt with in the Illinois family court system.
-At Sabuco, Beck, Hansen, Massino & Pollack, P.C., our experienced Will County child custody attorneys have more than 125 years combined experience representing clients in these types of matters.
+At Sabuco Beck, P.C., our experienced Will County child custody attorneys have more than 125 years combined experience representing clients in these types of matters.
 Our knowledge of the laws impacting your situation and our dedication to protecting your rights as a parent help you get the best possible results in your child custody case.

 Over the past several years, how the court views child custody matters and the laws involved in these types of cases have undergone some dramatic changes.
 Under the Illinois Statutes, rather than awarding one parent sole custody while the other has visitation, the court aims for agreements which help ensure both play an active and engaged role in the child’s life.